Are you kind to yourself at all??

 Internalizers usually take more responsibility than they should and they can be too self-sacrificing and not recognize their own needs as legitimate.
 Take this to an extreme and you will get a person who is depressed, anxious, resentful, and burned out from their inner-critic.

 Externalizers usually refuse to accept any responsibility and often act impulsively.
-Take it to an extreme and you can get a person who is totally oblivious about their negative impact on others, and who is unwilling to make things better by, at least, accepting responsibility.
+Take it to an extreme and you can get a person who is totally oblivious to their negative impact on others, and who is unwilling to make things better by, at least, accepting responsibility.
 This is a person who will hurt themselves and others.

 Now that we have an idea about the locus of control, let’s talk about a cognitive distortion that can make those extreme situations a million times worse!!